-Here is what Shelby suggested:
+Here is what Semel suggested:

-2. Get a pre-dog consultation.
+2. Get a Pre-Dog Consultation

 It’s a common misconception to only hire a trainer or go to a vet after you welcome the pup into your family.
-Think about starting the conversation prior to getting a dog, as both are happy to do a pre-consultation with you.
-They are able to help assess your breed options and guide you on the perfect breed for you and your family.
+Think about starting the conversation prior to getting a dog, as both professionals are happy to do a pre-consultation with you.
+They are able to help assess your breed options and guide you on the perfect dog for you and your family.

 1. How many dogs do they breed (smaller is better)?